 Since Noida, Noida Extension and Greater Noida will get better accessibility to the National Capital Region of Delhi, property in these markets would become even more lucrative as an investment option.

 As more and more people move to Noida and Greater Noida with increased mobility, national capital Delhi can heave a sigh of relief, where housing options are limited and expensive while migrant population numbers rise year after year.
 Congestion on Delhi roads would decrease, too, as more and more people take a Metro ride to work.
 It is worth mentioning here that authorities have been struggling to decongest Delhi roads, but the desired results have yet to be achieved.
 With a Metro network in place, vehicular traffic on roads would recede —commute will be easier, time spent on roads will be less and pollution levels will come down.

-The project is likely to generate significant direct and indirect employment of skilled, semi-skilled and unskilled workforce.
-Substantial indirect employment will also be generated during the construction and operation phases.
+The project will also generate significant direct and indirect employment of skilled, semi-skilled and unskilled workforce.